PadLex/Game-Smith-extension/README.md

 ## Usage
 ### Recommender System
- 1. Copy and OpenAI API Key (we'll need it in step 3)
+ 1. Copy an OpenAI API Key (we'll need it in step 3)
  2. Create and empty `.lud` file
  3. Click on the green arrow to complete the Recommender Survey.
 (The UI will freeze for a few seconds when it's done.
 Try to avoid clicking muliple times)
  4. The window will close and soon after you will be prompted to paste the key in a dialogue box.